murphferg/engineer.cloud/content/azure-service-bus/transport-type.md

 draft: false
 ---
 # Azure Service Bus Transport Type
 By default, the Azure Service Bus will use a TransportType of Advanced Message Queuing Protocol (AMQP), which uses the assigned port number is 5672 or 5671 for AMQPS (TLS/SSL encrypted AMQP).
-These ports appear blocked on either Crowe laptops, or the Crowe network.
-Since I don’t have admin rights on my laptop, I couldn’t determine if this is a local firewall or an enterprise networking issue.
+These ports can be blocked in some enterprises.

 It is not well documented, but there are ways to configure the Azure Service Bus clients to use WebSockets, on port 443, which is never blocked, because this is also the assigned port for SSL or HTTPS.